Frequently asked questions about rescue services reform

 -

-The responsibility for organising rescue services would be transferred from the municipalities to the wellbeing services counties.
+The responsibility for organising rescue services was transferred from the municipalities to the wellbeing services counties from the beginning of 2023.

-The close links between rescue services and prehospital emergency medical services and the resulting benefits would be secured in the reform.
-In future, rescue services would be organised by the same wellbeing services counties and the City of Helsinki which would also organise emergency medical services in healthcare and social welfare.
-Rescue services would, however, continue to be a separate sector working in parallel with the healthcare and social welfare sector.
+The close links between rescue services and prehospital emergency medical services and the resulting benefits will be secured in the reform.
+Rescue services will be organised by the same wellbeing services counties and the City of Helsinki which will also organise emergency medical services in healthcare and social welfare.
+Rescue services will, however, continue to be a separate sector working in parallel with the healthcare and social welfare sector.

-In addition, the purpose of the reform is to strengthen the national guidance and direction of rescue services in such a way that, under the leadership of the Ministry of the Interior, the rescue services can be developed cost-effectively and cost-efficiently on nationally uniform grounds.
+In addition, the reform will strengthen the national guidance and direction of rescue services in such a way that, under the leadership of the Ministry of the Interior, the rescue services can be developed cost-effectively and cost-efficiently on nationally uniform grounds.

 -